PYLXU/ClassIsland-Launcher/README.md

 # ClassIsland-Launcher
-A tool to make ClassIsland run on Linux
+A launcher for ClassIsland using Wine